 Why Use ARUP Laboratories?

-- The NGS testing has high sensitivity and can detect viral populations as low as 10% of the total viral population.
-This limit of detection is lower than some competitor’s assays.
+- The test has high sensitivity and can detect viral populations as low as 10% of the total viral population.

-- Drug resistance is determined using a database of published resistance mutations.
+- This test identifies drug resistance based on a database of published resistance mutations.

 Cytomegalovirus Drug Resistance by Next Generation Sequencing, Ganciclovir, Foscarnet, Cidofovir, Maribavir, and Letermovir |